-There are neither a Land Records in Andorra nor registration requirements regarding commercial leases
+There are no land records in Andorra, nor are there registration requirements regarding commercial leases.

 6.21 Forced Eviction

 The landlord may force the tenant to leave if there is an early termination of the lease agreement.
 The duration of eviction procedures may vary significantly, depending on the specific circumstances.